IMT – EXPERIMENTS

 As an interesting side point, increasing the bonding is also what I believe causes decay in radioactive materials.
 So it isn’t just about opening a door and letting the Antimatter in, that would cause annihilation.

 There could also be a line of research identifying material properties that are conductive, not only on the matter side of the manifold, but on the antimatter side as well.
-Keeping this symmetry in the material might also promote location bias on the antimatter side keep the pair in closer proximity, this may, in turn, decrease friction on the particle as it is effectively traveling through the material (hopefully unhindered) very close to it partner particle, which is also traveling unhindered.
+Keeping this symmetry in the material might also promote location bias on the antimatter side keep the pair in closer proximity, this may, in turn, decrease quantum inertia on the particle as it is effectively traveling through the material (hopefully unhindered) very close to it partner particle, which is also traveling unhindered.

 High Power Density Matter/Antimatter Reactions through the exploitation of IMT

 One of the core tenants of IMT is that the Manifold is permeable and, in theory, this can be used to change the nature of the manifold and cause single particle antiparticle reactions and looking at existing physics knowledge points to a number of places to start.